maxsnew/hakyll-elm/README.md

 hakyll-elm
 ==========

+Hakyll wrapper for the Elm compiler.

-Wrappers for using Elm to make pages for a Hakyll site
+A wrapper for compiling [Elm](<http://elm-lang.org>) programs to html/javascript in a Hakyll project.

+Currently supports single-module programs that only import from an Elm runtime that's manually included.